Free Mobile-Friendly Test Tool

 4. Click "Test Mobile Friendliness" to start the analysis.

-5. View the comprehensive report with mobile preview, issues, and recommendations.
+5. View the comprehensive report highlighting issues and recommendations.

 6. Use the export option to save the results for further reference.